 Photo by Alex Yuzhakov / Shutterstock

-No longer mere novelty gizmos for hardcore gadget hounds, personal drones have really taken flight in the past few years.
+No longer mere novelty gizmos for hardcore gadget hounds who love the best, personal drones have really taken flight in the past few years.
 In fact, a recent report forecasts that the consumer drone market is set to reach $9 billion by 2024, expanding at a compound annual growth rate of 18 percent.
 This growth even comes in spite of efforts by local and federal lawmakers to crack down on when and where drones can legally be flown.

 It’s a great time to jump into the world of piloting unmanned aerial vehicles, or if you’re already a pro, it might be time to look at expanding your collection.